About UsPartner With Us

 139 West 116th Street

 Crepe Master opened in November 2017.
 After a trip to Japan, owner Fumi wanted to bring the uniqueness of the country's crepes to Harlem.
-Unlike French crepes, Japanese crepes are traditionally served in a cone.
-They are a classic street food dish in populous cities throughout the country.
-Top recommendations include Chocobana, a sweet crepe comprised of banana, crushed chocolates, chocolate sauce, whipped cream, custard cream, and almonds, the Suzette, a simple butter, sugar, lemon crepe, or any savory crepe with tofu.
+Unlike French crepes, the Japanese version is traditionally served in a cone — and a classic street food dish in populous cities throughout the country.
+Top recommendations include Chocobana, a sweet crepe comprised of banana, crushed chocolates, chocolate sauce, whipped cream, custard cream and almonds, the Suzette, a simple butter, sugar, lemon crepe, or any savory crepe with tofu.

 Location